Attractors and bifurcation diagrams in complex climate models: Introduction

 \section{Introduction}

 The climate is a dynamical complex system that is fuelled by the incoming solar radiation and reaches a steady state under the effect of dissipation over a multitude of temporal and spatial scales~\cite{RevModPhys.92.035002}.
 Under a given forcing (such as astronomical Milankovitch cycles, or the increasing atmospheric CO$_2$ content due to volcanism or present-day anthropogenic emissions) the system can be driven out of the steady state.
 In such conditions, the system can reach critical thresholds (or tipping points) where its properties abruptly change, often in an irreversible way.
-Such behaviour can be illustrated by the so-called bifurcation diagram (BD), where a state variable (for example, the mean surface air temperature) is plotted as a function of the driving force, as schematically shown in Figure~\ref{fig:Tipping} (second row), together with the corresponding potential curve (first row) for the different types of tipping mechanism~\cite{ashwin2012,vanselow2022}: 1) B-tipping, that occurs when the deterministic system dynamics reach a bifurcation; 2) N-tipping, when the internal variability increases up to exceed the height of a critical barrier separating two basins of attraction, so that the system can access another dynamical solution; 3) S-tipping, related to sudden shocks that induce the passage from one state to another, as happened when a huge asteroid presumably caused the Cretaceous-Tertiary extinction 66 million years ago; 4) R-tipping, when the rate of change of the forcing or some internal parameter exceed a critical value, allowing the system to cross, for example, a moving basin boundary (note, however, that R-tipping can be induced by different mechanisms and does not necessarily requires multistability~\cite{vanselow2022}).
+Such behaviour can be illustrated by the so-called bifurcation diagram (BD), where a state variable (for example, the mean surface air temperature) is plotted as a function of the driving force, as schematically shown in Fig.~\ref{fig:Tipping} (second row), together with the corresponding potential curve (first row) for the different types of tipping mechanism~\cite{ashwin2012,vanselow2022}: 1) Bifurcation-induced tipping (B-tipping), that occurs when the deterministic system dynamics reach a bifurcation~\cite{budyko1969,sellers1969,Ghil1976,lucarini2010,ferreira2011,Rose2015,Ferreira2018GRL,Gupta2019,zhurose2022}; 2) Noise-induced tipping (N-tipping), when the internal variability or `climate noise', that occurs in the absence of evolving external forcing and includes processes intrinsic to the system (in the case of climate, to the atmosphere, ocean, land, and cryosphere and their interactions~\cite{deser2012}), increases up to exceed the height of a critical barrier separating two basins of attraction, so that the system can access another dynamical solution~\cite{farrel-abbot-2012,Wordsworth2021,Baum2022}; 3) Shock-induced tipping (S-tipping), related to sudden shocks that induce the passage from one state to another, as happened when a huge asteroid presumably caused the Cretaceous-Tertiary extinction 66 million years ago~\cite{impact1989}, or when volcanic emissions initiated glaciation episodes~\cite{Macdonald2017}; 4) Rate-induced tipping (R-tipping), when the rate of change of the forcing or some internal parameter exceed a critical value~\cite{Ashwin2017,Arnscheidt2020,hoyer2021}, allowing the system to cross, for example, a moving basin boundary (note, however, that R-tipping can be induced by different mechanisms and does not necessarily requires multistability~\cite{vanselow2022}).
+In climate physics, these mechanisms are extensively studied to illustrate the stability of tipping elements in the present-day climate~\cite{Lenton2008,mckay2022} (two examples among many others are the Arctic sea ice \cite{Eisenman2009,Armour2011,abbot2011a,wagner2015,Hill2016} and the ocean overturning circulation~\cite{stommel1961,Rahmstorf1995,gregory2003,rahmstorf2005,hawkins2011,reviewAMOC2019}), bifurcations at the global scale occurring in the geological past of our planet leading to the snowball state~\cite{roe2010,Voigt2010,voigt2011,Pierrehumbert2011,voigt_abbot_2012,horner2022} or to a state with an ice-free equatorial waterbelt~\cite{abbot2011b,yang2012a,yang2012b,Braun2022}, and also to explore the habitability of exoplanets~\cite{Boschi2013,Checlair2017,Checlair2019}.